Fitzpatrick Stadium: High school sports stadium

 The Portland Pilots, a minor league baseball team playing in the New England League as an affiliate of the Philadelphia Phillies, played at what was then known as Portland Stadium from 1946 until the league's dissolution in 1949.

 On November 27, 1986, the stadium was renamed to Fitzpatrick Stadium, in honor of James J. Fitzpatrick.
 That year, the stadium also added lights after a fundraising effort.

-In 1987 and 1988, the University of Maine football team team played a game in Fitzpatrick Stadium, although they discontinued this practice as the 5,500 person-capacity was well short of the 15,000 seats they'd need to make the trip financially feasible.
+In both 1987 and 1988, the University of Maine football team team played a game in Fitzpatrick Stadium, although they discontinued this practice as the 5,500 person-capacity was well short of the 15,000 seats they'd need to make the trip financially feasible.

 In 2001, the stadium received a $1.4 million renovation replaced the grass with FieldTurf, gave the track with a rubberized surface, and added rest rooms.

 In November 2010, a $950,000 renovation began to replace the bleachers.
 Modeled after Memorial Stadium at Deering High School, the bleachers hold approximately 3,500 seats on the home side and 2,500 seats on the away side.
 The Portland High School Bulldogs are the primary tenant.
 The city of Portland paid for the renovation out of the capital improvement fund.

 In 2015, the city spent around $1 million to replace the turf and running track.